Why Does My Water Have A “Rotten Egg” Sulfur Smell?

 Why does my water smell like rotten eggs?

-A major source of the hydrogen sulfide in cold water is Sulfate-Reducing Bacteria (SRB’s).
+A major source of the rotten egg sulfur smell in cold water is Sulfate Reducing Bacteria (SRB’s).
 These bacteria are not known to cause any diseases, but they “inhale” sulfate ions and “exhale” hydrogen sulfide, just like we inhale oxygen and exhale carbon dioxide.
 Similar to how an unventilated room can get stuffy when its jam-packed with people, any section of plumbing where there is no water flow can get smelly after a while when SRB’s are present.
 Because of this, the SBR’s will produce a strong odor in the cold water at first, then the odor may subside as the water flows.

 2. A corroded magnesium or aluminum “anode rod” in the water heater